into your inbox

 How much prize money has Naomi Osaka won in her career?

-Osaka has currently won over $19.7 million in official career prize money.
+Osaka has won over $20.9 million in official career prize money, as of the end of May 9, 2022.
 You can find her current prize money stats on her WTA profile page.

 Who is Naomi Osaka’s coach?